vincennnt1/my-chesshacks-bot/README.md

 The goal was to build a chess engine from scratch — understanding search, heuristics, neural evaluation, and deployment — all within the hackathon time constraint.

+## Model Training Repo
+Here you can find the repo with all my training files: [chess-neural-net](https://github.com/vincennnt1/chess-neural-net)

 ## Hackathon Goals

 - Build a chess engine that plays legal and reasonable chess within strict time limits